Akshat4112/SchoolErp/readme.rst

 Release Information
 *******************

-This repo contains in-development code for future releases.
+This repo contains in-development code for future releases.It is based on full MVC CI framework in PHP.

 *******************
 Server Requirements